Kevinpgalligan/LOVETRIS/README.md

 May need to do some special stuff to get the trivial-gamekit package working, see: https://github.com/borodust/trivial-gamekit

 ### TODO
-* Add a way to save / reload population, to enable the workflow: run for a few rounds, check how it's doing, run for a few rounds, etc.
+* ~~Add a way to save / reload population, to enable the following workflow: run for a few rounds, check how it's doing, run for a few rounds, etc.~~
-* Logging to see progress.
+* ~~Logging to see progress.~~
-* Implement node cache, should speed things up.
+* ~~Implement node cache, should speed things up.
+And potentially improve performance of beam search.~~
 * Kick off evolution of better parameters.
   (To consider: evolve them using beam search, or greedy search?
 Need to think it through).
 * FINAL RUN!!!!!!
 Exciting.
 Carefully consider beam width, search depth.
 And increase heap size.